ChristophKirst/developmental_synapse_remodeling/readme.md

 * [`analysis.py`](/scripts/analysis.py) performs the full analysis and reproduces the figures from [Nakajo et al.](#references)

-A sample simulation as generated in the example script looks like this:
+A sample simulation as generated in the example script looks like the figure below.
+The panel on the left indicates the individual synapses getting born into the new dynamic state (blue) and either decaying or switching into a stable state (orange) before decaying at a slower rate.The right hand side show the totla number of synapses over time.

 ![model](/figures/model_example.png)

-indicating the individual synapses getting born into the new dynamic state (blue) and either decaying or switching into a stable state (orange) before decaying at a slower rate.
+Various theoretical predictions about the model statistics can also be extracted from the model as shown in the second example figure below.

 ![model](/figures/model_example_distributions.png)

+Both figures were generated using the [`example.py`](/scripts/example.py) script.

 ## References